carbon-language/carbon-lang/docs/design/generics/facet-type-types.md

 **Note:** A type may implement any number of different interfaces, but may provide at most one implementation of any single interface.
-This makes the act of selecting an implementation of an interface for a type unambiguous throughout the whole program, so e.g. `Point as Vector` is clearly defined.
+This makes the act of selecting an implementation of an interface for a type unambiguous throughout the whole program, so for example `Point as Vector` is clearly defined.

 ### Out-of-line impl arguments for parameterized types